oracle/accelerated-data-science/ads/feature_store/docs/source/feature_validation.rst

 Expectations Suite
 ===================

-Expectation Suite is a collection of verifiable assertions i.e. expectations about your data.
-You can define expectation suite as below:
+An expectation suite is a collection of verifiable assertions.
+For example, expectations about your data.

+The following example defines an expectation suite:

 .. code-block:: python3